ananthamurthy/rho-matlab/README.md

 The freshly synthesized dataset "synthData-demo.mat" along with support figures visualizing the various control parameter effects will be generated in the same directory, once the code run finishes.

-DEMO OPTION 2 (Live Script)
+SYNTHESIS DEMO OPTION 2 (Live Script)
 As a demo for the synthetic generation code, run "syntheticData_live.mlx" located as "../rho-matlab/demos/syntheticData_live.mlx", which uses the configuration file (may be edited) "setupSyntheticDataParametersSingle.m", located as "../rho-matlab/localCopies/setupSyntheticDataParametersSingle.m".
 This demo uses the configuration parameters to generate synthetic data and profile the data with supplementary figures.
 The idea here is to also get the user familiar with the typical locations for different files used during the run, for users familiar with MATLAB wishing to understand how the synthesis algorithm script works.

-USING THE FULL SYNTHESIS REPOSITORY (RHO-MATLAB) Before you begin:
+USING THE FULL SYNTHESIS AND ANALYSIS REPOSITORY (RHO-MATLAB)
+NOTE: The analysis algorithms implemented in MATLAB (found here), have since been updated to faster and better performing Python/C++ implementations (see https://github.com/BhallaLab/TimeCellAnalysis).

+Before you begin:
 All data used has been processed for cell masks and roi detection using Suite-2p (https://www.suite2p.org).
 Any other cell detection system will also work, but with appropriate modifications.